arnaud4d/documentation/docs/API/WebFormClass.md

 #### Description

-The [WEB Event](https://doc.4d.com/4dv19R/help/command/en/page1734.html) command returns an object describing the event triggered in a web form component, such as a button or a datatable.
+**WEB Event** <!-- REF #4D.WebForm.WEB Event.Summary --> returns an object with information on a triggered event linked to a webform component.<!-- END REF -->

 The function must be called in the context of a web form handled by the web server